Benefits of Alterations and Additions: Working With What You Already Have

 Behind dated finishes or awkward layouts, there is often a solid structure, a strong relationship to the site, established gardens, and spaces that can be reimagined rather than removed.

-Alterations and additions allow you to unlock this potential rather than starting from scratch.
+Alterations and additions allow you to make the most of this potential rather than starting from scratch.
 The result is often a home that feels both new and familiar, grounded in its place while transformed in how it works.

 Small Changes, Meaningful Transformation